mt7180/prefect-pulumi-data-orchestration/README.md

 ![success github action](./images/success_gh_action.png)

 The webhook and automation are now alive and are waiting for incoming data/ events.
+You may want to look into the automations' events to proove this, since our last GitHub step emitted a simulated event, the Prefect automation was already triggered with some mocked data and we should have received our first newsletter (with mocked data).
-You can find the webhooks url in Prefect Cloud UI.
-You need to copy the url and create a [Subscription] Channel on entso-e platform.
-The next step is to subscribe for a specific entso-e web service (for example for "Generation Forecasts for Wind and Solar" or "Actual Generation per Production Type", the latter arrives every hour while the forecast will be sent only once a day; you may want to select your country and the generation types of interest) by clicking the button directly above the desired diagram on entso-e transparency platform.
+The next (and final) step is to find the webhooks url in Prefect Cloud UI.
+You need to copy the url and create a [Subscription] Channel on ENTSO-E platform.
+Now subscribe for a specific ENTSO-E web service (for example for "Generation Forecasts for Wind and Solar" or "Actual Generation per Production Type", the latter arrives every hour while the forecast will be sent only once a day; you may want to select your country and the generation types of interest) by clicking the button directly above the desired diagram on ENTSO-E transparency platform:

 ![entsoe subscription](./images/entso-e_subscription.png)

-The data will arrive at the webhooks endpoint as soon as entso-e sends an update message.
+The data will arrive at the webhooks endpoint as soon as ENTSO-E sends an update message.
 You may want to observe this in the Events Feed:

 ![prefect events](./images/webhook_events.png)

-After catching the data message, the webhook triggers the automation and finally, the registered user(s) will get their automated, on demand newsletter, as soon as new data from entso-e arrives:
+After catching the data message, the webhook triggers the automation and finally, the registered user(s) will get their automated, on demand newsletter, as soon as new data from ENTSO-E arrives :rocket: :

 ![automation triggered](./images/automation_triggered.png)

 >Now, that we have reached the end of this tutorial, you may want to delete the AWS infrastructure we just created.
 All you have to do is to run the next GitHub Action (gh_action_delete_infra.yml) and provide again (the same!)
-AWS region and ecr repo name.
-You will find the ecr repo name in the AWS management console or you can just refer to the initializing GitHub Action output.
+AWS region and ECR repo name.
+You will find the ECR repo name in the AWS management console or you can just refer to the initializing GitHub Action output.

 ## Conclusion
-We have explored how to effectively combine the frameworks Prefect and Pulumi (among some others) to successfully build an event-driven serverless data pipeline that automatically receives the updates from the Entso-e Web Service, transforms the data and then sends a newsletter to registered users.
+We have explored how to effectively combine the frameworks Prefect and Pulumi (among some others) to successfully build an event-driven serverless data pipeline that automatically receives the updates from the ENTSO-E Web Service, transforms the data and then sends a newsletter to registered users.
-We have accomplished that the AWS infrastructure and the Prefect flow can be deployed all in one step seamlessly and automated without giving away control over AWS policies and cluster settings.
-In addition, by using a prefect ECS push workpool, we have found a cost-efficient solution in which a task is only executed on the ECS cluster when data actually needs to be processed.
+We have accomplished to deploy the AWS infrastructure and the Prefect flow all in one step seamlessly and automated without giving away control over AWS policies and cluster settings.
+In addition, by using a prefect ECS push work pool, we have found a cost-efficient solution in which a task is only executed on the ECS cluster when data actually needs to be processed.

 If you have any questions regarding this setup or anything is unclear, please do not hesitate to contact me.